NethServer/docs/administrator-manual/en/webtop5.rst

 Multiple searches
 -----------------

-In the bar at the top there is a quick search that is executed out on all fields.
+In the bar at the top there is a quick search that is executed on all fields.
-To narrow the search field it is possible to use the multiple search which combines several keys that will be searched in various fields at the same time:
+You can also narrow the search by filling multiple search fields.

 .. image:: _static/webtop-task7.png